wix-incubator/DetoxInstruments/README.md

 For a list of available instruments and their description, see [Available Instruments](Documentation/AvailableInstruments.md).

+Detox Instruments includes the following app management utilities:

+- Container Files
+  - Download and upload files and folders to your app's container
+- Pasteboard
+  - Copy and paste items between your Mac and your device
+- User Defaults
+  - Modify user defaults in real time
+- Cookies
+  - Create and modify the app's HTTP cookies

+For a list of available app management utilities and their description, see [App Management](Documentation/AppManagement.md).

 ## Installation

 The Detox Instruments application requires macOS 10.13 and higher.
 The Profiler framework supports iOS 10 and higher.